Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can I run multiple API-Builder instances?

 Yes, and just provide the same configuration for each API-Builder Docker-Container.
 It's recommended to run the API-Builder process along Logstash & Memcache as these components are working closely together.
+Especially a low latency between Logstash & Memcache is crucial.

 ### Are there any limits in terms of TPS?

 The solution was tested up to a maximum of 1,000 TPS and was thus able to process the events that occurred in real time.
-You can read more details in the Infrastructure Sizing section.
+You can read more details in the [Infrastructure Sizing](#size-your-infrastructure) section.
 The solution is designed to scale to 5 Elasticsearch nodes as the indicies are configured on 5 shards.
 This means that Elasticsearch distributes each index evenly across the available nodes.
 More Elasticsearch nodes can also have an impact as there are a number of indices (e.g. per region, per type) and this allows Elasticsearch to balance the cluster even better.
 So in principle, there is no limit.
 Of course, the components like Logstash/API builder then need to scale as well.